Simple Steps to Resolve Xbox Controller Connection Issues

 Connection Tips for Xbox Controller

 We’ve already covered some of the most frequent Xbox controller problems and remedies.
-If your Xbox controller is still not working, try some of the simple fixes listed below.
+If your Xbox controller is still not connecting or working, try some of the simple fixes listed below.

 Your Xbox One controller has software that is updated regularly.
 While these upgrades are not performed regularly, damaged or obsolete firmware may cause disconnection issues.